backstage-technical-services/website/contributing.md

 You can set up your web server to just run on `localhost`, but if you want to develop multiple sites it's recommended that you set up virtual hosts.
 A quick Google should help, but if not a member of the development team will definitely be able to.

 ### Installing the site
-Once you have PHP and the web and MySQL servers set up and configured, you can install the site:
+Once you have the above configured, you can install the site:
 1. Clone the repository
     ```sh
     $ git clone git@gitlab.com:backstage-technical-services/laravel-site.git